 If you wish to visit The Miami Sudbury School outside of open house/public events, you must first contact us to request a visit.
 Visit requests are brought to the School Meeting for approval.
-If you wish to schedule an Admissions Tour after August 15, please fill out our Application, and the Admissions Committee will contact you for a tour appointment.
+If you wish to schedule an Admissions Tour during the school year, please fill out our online Application, and then email our Admissions Coordinator for a tour appointment.

 A "Typical" School Day

-Without hours of sitting in desks and standing in lines, there’s much more freedom in a “typical” day at a Sudbury School.
+Without hours of sitting in desks and standing in lines, there’s much more freedom and opportunity in a “typical day" at a Sudbury School.
 What students do will depend a lot on their individual interests and on group dynamics, but there are also important structures built into each day and week.
 Here’s a general idea:

 Wednesdays: School Meeting (SM) is at 12:30pm.
 Students are not required to attend the School Meeting, but if they have a proposal on the agenda or strong feelings about an agenda item, they will likely attend and recruit friends to support them.